Andrew0133/ZENASTER-Web-Application/README.md

 The key parts of the projects are:

+- Registration and login for users.
-- Dynamic part and asyncronous (using Ajax) search for the products of the E-commerce
+- Dynamic part and asyncronous (using Ajax) search for the products of the E-commerce.
+- Admin part for add,delete and update all the products in the Website.
+- Admin part for block/delete users.
+- Admin part with the history of products purchasing.
--
+- Cart without payment getaway